-How does high blood sugar affect fighting off illness?
+How does high blood sugar affect fighting off the flu?

 High blood sugar changes the way your body deals with everyday things.
 One important change is that you are less able to fight off illness.
 Even a minor “bug” that a healthy person could recover from within days can cause serious problems for you.